besimgurbuz/chat-app/README.md

 # Chat App
-Simple chat app for web, built with socket.io and angular
+Simple chat app for web, built with node, socket.io and angular

 ### Installation
 This app requires TypeScript v3.4+ and Angular v7.1+ to run.